5 Common Misconceptions About Medicaid

 The challenge here is navigating this very complicated program to get the help you need.
 Among the many complexities you’ll face as a daughter, few are more daunting and flat out scary than pursuing Medicaid eligibility….

-But, as many of you know, I believe that you always just gotta start — you just have to get in the boat and start rowing, and the very first thing you need to do is avoid the big misconceptions that trip up so many people.
+But, as I’ve said before, I believe that you always just gotta start — you just have to get in the boat and start rowing, and the very first thing you need to do is avoid the big misconceptions about Medicaid that trip up so many people.

 Here they are: